trb-a/cumalis-lisp/README.md

 - Agent systems.
 (Send running application via network and continue to run on another machine.)
 - Games that need to save the running status.
 - Work-flow systems.
+- Backend of Web-based visual programming environment, like [scratch-blocks](https://github.com/LLK/scratch-blocks) or [Blockly](https://developers.google.com/blockly).
+  * Note: Cumalis Lisp is expected to be the backend of ["Cumalis"](https://cumalis.net/) in the next major version.
 - etc.

 ## Web REPL